JonKing93/DASH/Tutorials/psm/linear.md

 Ye = linearPSM.run(Xpsm, slopes, intercept);
 ```

 Here, Xpsm is a matrix with the $$X$$ variables for the PSM.
 Each row holds the values for a particular $$X_1, X_2, ..., X_n$$.
 The slopes and intercept inputs are the same as for PSM creation.
-Once again, the order of the slopes should match the order of rows in Xpsm.
+The order of the slopes should match the order of rows in Xpsm.

 This is currently the only PSM provided with DASH.
 However, more PSMs are in the works.